angular/angular/modules/angular2/docs/core/02_directives.md

 * Decorators do not introduce new evaluation context.
 * Decorators are registered througt the `@Decorator` meta-data annotation.

-Here is a triavial example of tooltip decorator.
+Here is a trivial example of a tooltip decorator.
 The directive will log a tooltip into the console on every time mouse enters a region:

 ```
 @Decorator({